nathanbaleeta/ureport_mobile/CONTRIBUTING.md

 * One **assignee** is responsible for working on the issue at any given time.
 * **Comments** allow anyone with access to the repository to provide feedback.

+## Project Wiki
+Our [wiki](https://github.com/unicef/ureport-mobile/wiki) has several pages of information for developers, and people contributing to ureport-mobile.
+Check it out for your authoritative source of information about the ureport-mobile community.

 ## License

 By contributing your code to the unicef/ureport-mobile GitHub repository, you agree to license your contribution under the GNU GENERAL PUBLIC LICENSE.